 The key objective is to support people who may be unable to smell gas or smoke and who are therefore found to be in a vulnerable situation as a result.
 This includes increasing awareness of the fact that the sense of smell can deteriorate with age and with some neurodegenerative diseases, and that individuals or their carers can be unaware of this.

-With the support of Cadent, Fifth Sense will establish a number of Information and Support Hubs which focus on support for those with specific smell and taste disorders including:
+With the support of Cadent, Fifth Sense will establish a series of Hubs which focus on providing support and information for those with smell and taste disorders.